apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

+### Reporting Metrics using Dropwizard
+Spark supports reporting metrics using the [Dropwizard Library](monitoring.html#metrics).
+To enable metrics of Structured Streaming queries to be reported as well, you have to explicitly enable the configuration `spark.sql.streaming.metricsEnabled` in the SparkSession.

+{% highlight bash %}
+spark.conf().set("spark.sql.streaming.metricsEnabled", "true")
+{% endhighlight %}

+All queries started in the SparkSession after this configuration has been enabled will report metrics through Dropwizard to whatever [sinks](monitoring.html#metrics) have been configured (e.g. Ganglia, Graphite, JMX, etc.).

 ## Recovering from Failures with Checkpointing
 In case of a failure or intentional shutdown, you can recover the previous progress and state of a previous query, and continue where it left off.
 This is done using checkpointing and write ahead logs.
 You can configure a query with a checkpoint location, and the query will save all the progress information (i.e. range of offsets processed in each trigger) and the running aggregates (e.g. word counts in the [quick example](#quick-example)) to the checkpoint location.
 This checkpoint location has to be a path in an HDFS compatible file system, and can be set as an option in the DataStreamWriter when [starting a query](#starting-streaming-queries).